yash-pathak-1997/IdentityReconciliation/README.md

 - **Response:** JSON with the processed contact information.

 ## Business Logic
+Implemented a three layer approach (maybe over-engineered a little) to keep API, Business and Data Access seperate.

 ### BFS Contact Search
 The solution implements a BFS algorithm to search for records with matching emails or phone numbers and return all related records.